OpenGene/repaq/README.md

   -t, --thread                 thread number for xz compression.
 Higher thread num means higher speed and lower compression ratio (1~16), default 1. (int [=1])
   -z, --compression            compression level.
 Higher level means higher compression ratio, and more RAM usage (1~9), default 4. (int [=4])

+# verify the output when compressing
+  -v, --verify                 verify the output stream to ensure compression is correct.
+  -f, --fast_verify            only verify part (10%) of the output stream to save time.

   -?, --help                   print this message
 ```